rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Customize Clock on Lock Screen

 Since my laptop is at customer locations most of the time I love this extension.
 It allows me to put my name and phone number on the lock screen.

+!!!
+Note
+    the shortcut keys to the lock screen are `super+l`.

 Here are the settings (the three vertical dots expose the settings menu) I use:

 ![screenshot](img/Customize-Clock.resized.png)